christophersanborn/how.bitshares.works/docs/user_guide/ledger_nano.rst

 1. Select the "Active Permissions" sub-tab, (if not already selected).

 2. Observe the "Threshold" value.
 If this is a new account, registered in the standard way, this value should be "1".
-Do not change it, unless you knwo what you are doing.
+Do not change it.

-3. In the "Enter acount name/key and weight" field, paste an appropriate key copied from the "Public Keys" tab in *SimpleGUIWallet*.
+3. In the "Enter account name/key and weight" field, paste an appropriate key copied from the "Public Keys" tab in *SimpleGUIWallet*.
 (E.g. a key from the "Active role" list, if this is for the account's active authority.)

 4. For the key weight, enter "1".
 (This is equal to the threshold, meaning this key can unilaterally sign transactions as the account's active authority.)

-5. Click "Add" to add the key to the list below.
+5. Click "Add" to add the key to the list of keys recognized by the account.
 You will now see two keys listed under "Account / Key / Addresss".
-They are the new key just added, and the previous key that was generated when the account was registered.
+They are the new key just added, and the old key that was generated when the account was registered.

 6. Click the "Remove" button next to the old key.
 This will remove the ability of the old key to sign transactions for the account, leaving only the key derived from the Ledger Nano device to sign as the account's active authority.